 Inside Atomic Bomb, though, it’s nothing more than a filler ingredient.

 That’s because in individuals who have normal or excessive levels of chromium, no benefits will be experienced (meaning you’re only going to see positive effects if you have a deficiency).
 And also if you needed to supplement with additional chromium, you’d be looking to intake around 1000mcg per day, not 100mcg.

-It is mainly touted as a focus-enhancing ingredient, but it is one of the ingredients I recommend steering clear of before training.
+It is mainly touted as a focus-enhancing ingredient, but it is one of the ingredients I recommend avoiding before training.
 (22)

 That’s because taurine has been shown to oppose the effects of caffeine when taken simultaneously, so it makes little sense to include both substances in one product.
 (23)

 Despite this fact, many supplement manufacturers continue to do so and the only one which stays ahead of the game on this is AML Pre Workout.

 Given caffeine’s obvious training advantages being far greater than the benefits offered by taurine, it makes sense to choose caffeine in a battle between the two.

 Niacin (vitamin B) is another common pre workout ingredient I recommend avoiding.